 Please note there is no rescue craft on the water.
 There are more regulations which are in the guide book which will be given out on site.

 There are only two water skiers allowed on at one time so it is best to call and book space.
-Please contact Leaplish Waterside Park on 01434 251 000 for the rules and regulations, any questions, and the times visitors are allowed on the water.
+Please contact Kielder Waterside on 01434 251 000 for the rules and regulations, any questions, and the times visitors are allowed on the water.